Lead: Biological effects

 Lead has no confirmed biological role, and there is no confirmed safe level of lead exposure.
 A 2009 Canadian–American study concluded that even at levels that are considered to pose little to no risk, lead may cause "adverse mental health outcomes".
 Its prevalence in the human body—at an adult average of 120 mg—is nevertheless exceeded only by zinc (2500 mg) and iron (4000 mg) among the heavy metals.
 Lead salts are very efficiently absorbed by the body.
 A small amount of lead (1%) is stored in bones; the rest is excreted in urine and feces within a few weeks of exposure.
 Only about a third of lead is excreted by a child.
 Continual exposure may result in the bioaccumulation of lead.

 Toxicity

 Lead is a highly poisonous metal (whether inhaled or swallowed), affecting almost every organ and system in the human body.
 At airborne levels of 100 mg/m3, it is immediately dangerous to life and health.
 Most ingested lead is absorbed into the bloodstream.
 The primary cause of its toxicity is its predilection for interfering with the proper functioning of enzymes.
-It does so by binding to the sulfhydryl groups found on many enzymes, or mimicking and displacing other metals which act as cofactors in many enzymatic reactions.
+It does so by binding to the sulfhydryl groups found on many enzymes, or mimicking and displacing other metals that act as cofactors in many enzymatic reactions.
 The essential metals that lead interacts with include calcium, iron, and zinc.
 High levels of calcium and iron tend to provide some protection from lead poisoning; low levels cause increased susceptibility.